gperezfr/config/README.md

-# config_files
+# config
-Configuration files for different tools.
+Configuration files for vscode, bash and vim.